Prag8855/aab/content/guides/pirating-streaming-movies-in-germany.md

 *Unless* you take precautions.

-If you add someone else between you and the torrent, their IP address will be visible, but not yours.show among the uploaders instead of yours.
+If you add someone else between you and the torrent, their IP address will be visible, but not yours.
 Copyright lawyers won't be able to trace the downloads back to you.
 This is what a VPN or a seedbox does.

 [Private torrent trackers](https://en.wikipedia.org/wiki/BitTorrent_tracker#Private_trackers) can also increase your privacy.
 Your IP address will only be visible to people who can use the tracker.
 You can still be caught if the copyright lawyer gets access to the tracker.